learning-zone/javascript-basics/README.md

 Clearly we can see that Chrome has its own way of displaying uninitialized index in arrays.
 However when you check `trees[3] === undefined` in any browser you will get similar output as `true`.

-**Note:** Please remember that you need not check for the uninitialized index of the array in  `trees[3] === 'undefined × 1'` it will give an error because `'undefined × 1'` this is just way of displaying an uninitialized index of an array in chrome.
+*Note: Please remember that you need not check for the uninitialized index of the array in  `trees[3] === 'undefined × 1'` it will give an error because `'undefined × 1'` this is just way of displaying an uninitialized index of an array in chrome*.

 #### Q. What is the difference between declaring a function in the formats listed below?